-- Only sign the forms written in languages that the person understands! - Subject/LAR only sign short form itself. - Witness/translator should sign both the short form and copy of the long form English ICF. - The person actually obtaining consent shall sign a copy of the long form English ICF. - LCMC uses a translation phone service.
+- Only sign the forms written in languages that the person understands! - Subject/LAR only sign short form itself. - Witness should sign both the short form and copy of the summary - The person actually obtaining consent shall sign a copy of the summary. - If the study team anticipates enrollment of non- English speaking participants, it is their responsibility to get the full consent form certified, translated. - Once the short form has been used twice, the study team needs to get the full consent form translated. - LCMC and UMC use a translation phone service.
 Make sure you document the ID number of the translator used.